The National Interest: An-24 Turboprop Aircraft Lacks Ground Proximity Warning System

 An-24

 The An-24 is still used for regional transportation.
 The main operators are Russia, Central Asia, and Africa.
-On the one hand, it is a "workhorse" for airlines serving remote areas, but on the other hand, it is a problematic aircraft.
+On the one hand, it is a "workhorse" for airlines serving remote areas, and on the other hand, it is a problematic aircraft.

-Harrison Kass, expert at The National Interest
+Harrison Kass, The National Interest Expert

-Harrison Kass, expert at The National Interest
+Harrison Kass, The National Interest Expert

 Kass, like many of his colleagues, believes that the An-24 should have been decommissioned long ago.